pwilmart/Sea_lion_urine_SpC/README.md

 no Mods|209,580|85.2%
 ox Met|36,373|14.8%

 We have 3/4 of the identifications falling inside of the zero Da delta mass window.
-Surprisingly, we have more identifications without an accurate mass than there were in the one Da delta mass window.
+Surprisingly, we have more identifications **without an accurate mass** than there were in the one Da delta mass window.
 There are mostly 2+ and 3+ peptides with far fewer 4+ peptides.
 This is pretty typical for trypsin digests.
 We have appreciable numbers of semi-trpytic and oxidized Met identifications.
-The concern with not including these peptide forms in the search settings is that their fraction per sample may not be the same between conditions.
+The concern with not including these peptide forms in the search settings is that their relative fractions per sample may not be the same between different samples/conditions.
 Ignoring them could introduce some bias into the measurements.

 ---